Skip to main content

 Love was strong as e'er had been,

-Their problems, they did soothe.
+Their problems, they did smooth.

 Myself and mine, I often tell,